innovamics/comfor-doc/docs/theory/materials/composite_materials.md

 ## Continuous fiber and organic matrix composites

-Continuous fiber and organic matrix composites are widely used in industry, particularly in the military sector[@BHA06], aeronautics[@MAZ05] or in shipbuilding[@SMI90] [@MOU01].
+Continuous fiber and organic matrix composites are widely used in industry, particularly in the military sector[@BHA16], aeronautics or in shipbuilding[@SMI90] [@MOU01].
 Since a few years, the automotive sector also shows a growing interest for these materials in order to reduce the mass of the vehicles[@VER06] [@FUC08].

 ### The reinforcement